Watch US Inflation for Hidden Price Boost: The Green Week Ahead | ExBulletin

 Watch US Inflation for Hidden Price Boost: The Green Week Ahead

+Find out what moves the global economy in the new season of the Stephanomics podcast.
+Subscribe through Apple Podcast, Spotify, or Pocket Cast.

-(Bloomberg) – A wave of U.S. economic reports this week could signal the underlying strength of growth and inflationary pressures as the country thaws after the coronavirus crisis begins to spread.
+A wave of U.S. economic reports this week could signal the underlying strength of growth and inflationary pressures as the country’s thaw after the coronavirus crisis begins to spread.

-One of the most watched reports will be the Consumer Price Index, with data from March likely to show a dizzying acceleration from last year’s pandemic conditions.
+One of the most watched reports will be the Consumer Price Index, data for March is expected to show a dizzying acceleration from last year’s pandemic conditions.
 Economists can focus on the monthly change to gauge momentum, however, with a forecast gain of 0.5%.

 Investors are watching these numbers to determine the likelihood of high price pressures becoming self-sustaining, amid possible supply chain constraints, massive fiscal and monetary stimulus, and pent-up consumer demand.